NicholasSebastian/Blog-Website/posts/babel-webpack.md

 ---
-title: How to install webpack and babel for JavaScript ES6+ development.
+title: Installing webpack and babel for JavaScript ES6+ development
 description: "Guide to setting up a development environment that allows the use of ES6+ features."
+date: May 11, 2020
+tags: ["Technical", "Web Development"]
 ---

 ## Instructions to install babel and webpack